grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "We're... holding," Gregory reported tentatively.

 Hemi made a few adjustments on the tank trim control panel, and managed to get the _Prospect_ level in the water, but could not get the depth gauge to move.
-They sat more than 90 meters down from the surface.
+They sat more than ninety meters down from the surface.

-Hemi gave his pragmatic analysis: "the fuel ballast tanks just are not big enough to overcome half our forward main ballast being flooded."
+Hemi gave his pragmatic analysis: "The fuel ballast tanks are just not big enough to overcome half our forward main ballast being flooded."

-Percy scanned her eyes back and forth over the gauges, dials, and the settings of the switches looking for something, anything, that could move her boat upward.
+Percy scanned her eyes back and forth over the gauges, dials, and the settings of the switches, looking for something, anything, that could move her boat upward.
 She pulled a rag from a hook on the wall and reached over Bastian to wipe at the dials.
-Then she smashed the meaty part of her hand against the wall next to the primary depth gauge, "rise you bitch!"
+Then she smashed the meaty part of her hand against the wall next to the primary depth gauge.
+"Rise, you bitch!"

 "Even if we escape from this pit down here, there's hunters waiting for us up there," Gregory said quietly.

 "They would have heard our emergency blow.
 They can see we are not surfacing.
 With any luck, they will believe we are sinking," said Hemi.

-"We _are_ sinking, aren't we?" said Bastian, "small fucking comfort that they know it too."
+"We _are_ sinking, aren't we?" said Bastian.
+"Small fucking comfort that they know it too."

-Owen, the youngest of the crew, stuck his head up through the hatch though remained standing on the ladder to the control room.
+Owen, the youngest of the crew, stuck his head up through the hatch.
 "Captain Percy, Chips wants me to tell you that all the movement of the boat has split the cracks in the hull wider.
 The flooding in the cargo hold is getting worse.
-No, wait, she said to tell you this part exactly: 'the fucking cargo hold of your shitty tub is flooding like a damned bitch in her first season of heat' ...was what she said."
+No, wait, she said to tell you this part exactly: 'The fucking cargo hold of your shitty tub is flooding like a damned bitch in her first season of heat' ...was what she said."

-"Her words exactly huh?"
+"Her words exactly, huh?"

 "Under the dark part of the pit are the poison spikes," said Gregory.

 Owen looked at Gregory with a specific question on his face, but asked a different one.
-"Can't we surface Captain?"
+"Can't we surface, Captain?"

 "Go back and help Chips.
 Do anything she asks of you.
 Get the cargo hold patched and the flooding stopped."